Constructing Witnesses for Lower Bounds on Behavioural Distances: Proof System

-We can now construct the following proof, in which recursive proofs are given by induction, and the above discussion allows us to choose \(\varepsilon := \Gamma^{n+1}(\bot)(x,y)\):
+As explained in \cref{rem:hfromLP}, we can find an optimal \(h_0\) by solving a linear program.
+This will in particular be a map \(h_0 \colon (\supps,\Gamma^i(\bot)|_\supps) \to (\UIQ,d_e)\) (note the restriction to rationals) because all the coefficients in the problem are rational, by induction.
+We thus have

-completing the proof. \end{proof} We see that completeness in this sense only requires the use of the \emph{(zero)}, \emph{(lab)}, and \emph{(exp)} rules.
+which is rational, because the transition probabilities given by \(\tau(x)\) and \(\tau(y)\) are also rational.
+We can now construct the following proof, in which recursive proofs are given by induction, and the above discussion allows us to choose \(\varepsilon := \Gamma^{i+1}(\bot)(x,y)\): \qedhere \end{proof} We see that completeness in this sense only requires the use of the \emph{(zero)}, \emph{(lab)}, and \emph{(exp)} rules.
 In fact, it can be shown for only the latter two, with the \emph{(zero)} rule being essentially an instance of the \emph{(exp)} rule where the map \(h\) is taken to be constant.
-The approximate completeness of the system is now a simple consequence of the above lemma and \cref{prop:kleene}, with no further applications of the rules needed. \begin{restatable}[Approximate Completeness]{theorem}{approxcomp} For any (real) \(\delta > 0\), there is a proof tree with \(x \apart{\varepsilon} y\) at the root, so that \(0 \leq \bd(x,y) - \varepsilon < \delta\). \end{restatable} \begin{proofappendix}{approxcomp} Let \(\delta > 0\).
+The approximate completeness of the system is now a simple consequence of the above lemma and \cref{prop:kleene}, with no further applications of the rules needed. \begin{restatable}[Approximate Completeness]{theorem}{approxcomp} For any (real) \(\delta > 0\), and any \(x,y \in X\) there is a proof tree with \(x \apart{\varepsilon} y\) at the root, so that \(0 \leq \bd(x,y) - \varepsilon < \delta\). \end{restatable} \begin{proofappendix}{approxcomp} Let \(\delta > 0\).
 By \cref{prop:kleene}, we have \(\bd(x,y) = \sup_{i < \omega} \Gamma^i(\bot)(x,y)\), so there exists \(i \in \mathbb{N}\) such that

 \Cref{lem:nstep} exactly gives us a proof of \(x \apart{\Gamma^i(\bot)(x,y)} y\), and we are done. \end{proofappendix}